grdl/git-get/README.md

 Dump file format is simply:
 - Each repo URL on a separate line.
 - Each URL can have a suffix with a branch or tag name to check out after cloning.
-If that suffix is missing, `master` will be used.
+Without that suffix, `master` is used.
 - Tag name should be prefixed with `refs/tags/`.

-Example dump file contents:
+Example dump file content:
 ```
 https://github.com/grdl/git-get refs/tags/v1.0.0
 git@github.com:grdl/another-repository.git